Imagine improving how you care for patients while reducing burnout for your care teams. What does that look like in practice?

 It’s not just a dream, we promise.
 It’s possible with patient care coordination.

-We’ve compiled the latest best practices implemented by accountable care organizations to help you optimize care delivery and improve health outcomes.
+Below, we’ve compiled best practices implemented by accountable care organizations (ACOs) to get you started.

 What is care coordination and why is it so important?

 According to the Agency for Healthcare Research and Quality (AHRQ), coordinated care is achieved when a patient’s care is deliberately organized and information is given to all healthcare and support teams.
 A patient’s unique needs and preferences must be known and shared with the right people at the right time.
 This helps achieve patient buy-in and guides safe, appropriate, and effective care.

 Why do so many health care systems struggle to coordinate patient care and, as a result, fail to meet patient’s needs?
 They may lack the training, care practices, and information technology required.
 Without good, supportive software — like Care Management software for example — patients may slip through the cracks or receive less effective, less coordinated care.

 While it may take some time to implement effective patient care coordination, a well-thought-out strategy should allow you to:

 - Safely share patient information (such as charts, notes, test results, imaging, etc.) to all of the patient’s healthcare providers and specialists

 - Work with a wide array of specialists to create an individualized care plan